cloudwatt/applications/bundle-trusty-wordpress/README_EN.md

 ## In the background

-Le script `start-stack.sh` s'occupe de lancer les appels nécessaires sur les API Cloudwatt pour :
+The  `start-stack.sh` script is taking care of running the API necessary requests to:

-* démarrer une instance basée sur Ubuntu Trusty Tahr
+* start an Ubuntu Trusty Tahr based instance
-* faire une mise à jour de tous les paquets système
+* do an update of the system packages
-* installer Apache, PHP, MySQL et Wordpress dessus
+* install Apache, PHP, MySQL and Wordpress
-* configurer MySQL avec un utilisateur et une base dédiés à WordPres, avec mot de passe généré
+* configure MySQL with a wordpress dedicated user and database, with a generated password
-* l'exposer sur Internet via une IP flottante
+* show a flotting IP on the internet

 <a name="console" />

 ### All of this is fine, but you do not have a way to run the stack thru the console ?

 Yes !
-Using the console, you can deploy a Wordless server:
+Using the console, you can deploy a Wordpress server:

 1. Go the Cloudwatt Github in the applications/bundle-trusty-wordpress repository
 2. Click on the file nammed bundle-trusty-wordpress.heat.yml